Concentration Invariance of Cyclic Species: Theoretical

-In Fig. 1 solid lines represent the theoretical curves based on eqs.
-(5) and (6) ($D=0.84$ is assumed) for cyclic and acyclic species, respectively, and diamonds ($\diamondsuit$) and crosses ($\times$) are corresponding experimental observations by Kushida and coworkers \cite{Kushida} under the same reaction condition.
-Agreement between the theory and the experiments is amazingly good.
-This convinces us the soundness of the kinetic formulas (5) and (6).
+In Fig. 1, solid lines represent the theoretical curves for cyclic (blue solid line) and acyclic species (red solid line) based on eqs.
+(5) and (6) ($D=0.84$), and diamonds ($\diamondsuit$) and crosses ($\times$) are corresponding experimental observations by Nagoya University group \cite{Kushida} under the same reaction condition ($D=0.84$ is assumed).
+Agreement between the theory and the experiments is very excellent, in support of the physical soundness of the kinetic formulas (5) and (6).

-From Fig. 2, one can see that the concentration of rings ($[\Gamma]$) has the $\Gamma$-line curve which was already observed in the equilibrium polymerization (see Remark 1); i.e., there is a plateau zone in high concentration where
+Based on the above results, let us investigate variations of the concentration of cyclic species and the weight fraction as a function of the initial monomer concentration, $C_{0}=M_{0}/V$.
+The simulation of eqs.
+(5) and (6) was carried out assuming the $\varTheta$ condition\footnote{\,Otherwise, the cyclization probability must change with concentration because of the excluded volume effects. }, namely we put $\alpha=1$, while holding the other parameters to the same values.

-$[\Gamma]$ is approximately constant over broad monomer concentration $(C_{0})$ range, whereas in the low concentration of $C_{0}\lesssim 10^{-3}\,\, mol/l$, $[\Gamma]$ decreases strongly with increasing dilution along with the sudden rise of the weight fraction $w_{R}$ of rings.
-The upper bound of $C_{0}\,\,(\cong 0.02)$ in Fig. 2 corresponds to the non-solvent system.
-The strong rise of $w_{R}$ in the low concentration indicates that the ring formation begins to overwhelm the intermolecular reaction, in which the production of large molecules is no longer possible because the molecular growth occurs only through intermolecular linking.
+The results are shown in Fig. 2 for the total ring concentration, $[\Gamma]=\sum_{x} N_{R_{x}}/V$, and the weight fraction, $w_{R}=\sum_{x}xN_{R_{x}}/M_{0}$, at $D\rightarrow 1$; the upper bound of $C_{0}\,\,(\cong 0.02)$ corresponds to the non-solvent state.
+It is seen that $[\Gamma]$ has the $\Gamma$-letter curve which was already observed in the equilibrium polymerization (see Appendix); i.e., there is a plateau zone in high concentration where $[\Gamma]$ is approximately constant over wide concentration range, whereas in the low concentration of $C_{0}\lesssim 10^{-3}\,\, mol/l$, $[\Gamma]$ decreases rapidly with increasing dilution along with the sudden rise of the weight fraction $w_{R}$ of rings.
+The sudden rise of $w_{R}$ in the low concentration indicates that the ring formation is going to overwhelm the intermolecular reaction.
+Below that region the production of large molecules is no longer possible since the molecular growth can occur only through intermolecular linking.
+Note that eqs.
+(5) and (6) have the limiting solution of $C_{0}\rightarrow\infty$: